 - Stay inside your vehicle with windows and doors closed.

 - Run the air conditioning with recirculate turned on.

 - Wear an N95 mask in your vehicle and even at clean air shelters.

 - For those with asthma or respiratory conditions, bring inhalers and medication.

 - Try to evacuate to an area with better air quality.

 Interviews with CARB experts on the following topics are available for attribution, use and download.

 - Air Quality Index

 - Air Pollution Monitoring

-To request media files for download contact CARB's Office of Communications at (916) 322-2990.
+To request graphics for download contact CARB's Office of Communications.